Syntomic cohomology of truncated Brown--Peterson spectra: Introduction

 \section{Introduction}

 By celebrated work of Quillen~\cite{Qui69}, complex cobordism provides a bridge between geometric topology and algebraic geometry.
 Working $p$-locally, a homology theory called Brown--Peterson homology $\mathrm{BP}$ splits off of complex cobordism.
 This homology theory has coefficients a polynomial algebra over the $p$-local integers with generators $v_i$ for $i\ge 1$.
-Complex oriented homology theories carry a formal group law, and the complex oriented Brown--Peterson homology theory carries the universal $p$-typical formal group law.
-By Lazard~\cite{Laz55}, $p$-typical (1-dimensional) formal group laws are classified by their height and we may ask whether there is a complex oriented homology theory that carries a formal group law of height $\le n$.
-One way to build such a ring spectrum is to take a quasi-regular quotient of Brown--Peterson homology to produce truncated Brown-Peterson homology $\mathrm{BP}\langle n\rangle$ with coefficients a polynomial algebra over the $p$-local integers on generators $v_1$, $v_2$, $\dots$ , $v_n$.
-By convention $\mathrm{BP}\langle -1\rangle=\mathbb{F}_p$.
+Complex oriented homology theories carry a formal group law, and the complex oriented Brown--Peterson homology theory carries the universal $p$-typical (1-dimensional) formal group law.
+By Lazard~\cite{Laz55}, $p$-typical formal group laws are classified by their height and we may ask whether there is a complex oriented homology theory that carries a formal group law of height $\le n$.
+One way to build such a ring spectrum is to take a quasi-regular quotient of Brown--Peterson homology to produce truncated Brown--Peterson homology $\mathrm{BP}\langle n\rangle$ with coefficients a polynomial algebra over the $p$-local integers on generators $v_1$, $v_2$, $\dots$ , $v_n$.
+By convention, we set $\mathrm{BP}\langle -1\rangle=\mathbb{F}_p$.

 Structured ring spectra play a fundamental role in homotopy theory, for example more highly structured ring spectra are equipped with a richer notion of power operations.
-It is known that complex cobordism is a $\bE_\infty$-ring, which means it is a homology theory equipped with a coherent commutative multiplication.
-It was hoped that the Brown--Peterson homology theory and the truncated Brown--Peterson cohomology theories would have similar structure.
-It was shown that $\bE_\infty$-ring structures exist on $\BP\langle n\rangle$ for $n=-1,0,1$ at all primes and $n=2$ at the primes $p=2,3$ by~\cite{BR08,HL10,LN12,LN14} and an $\bE_4$-ring structure exists on $\BP$ by~\cite{BM13}.
-However, it was proven by Lawson and Senger~\cite{Law18,Sen24} that $\BP$ and $\BP\langle n\rangle$ do not have $\bE_{\infty}$-ring structures when $n\ge 4$, so we do not live in the best of all possible worlds.
+It is known that complex cobordism is an $\bE_\infty$-ring, which means it is a homology theory equipped with a coherent commutative multiplication.
+It was hoped that the truncated Brown--Peterson homology theories would have similar structure.
+It was shown that $\bE_\infty$-ring structures exist on $\BP\langle n\rangle$ for $n=-1,0,1$ at all primes and for $n=2$ at the primes $p=2,3$ by~\cite{BR08,HL10,LN12,LN14}.
+However, it was proven by Lawson and Senger~\cite{Law18,Sen24} that $\BP\langle n\rangle$ do not have $\bE_{\infty}$-ring structures when $n\ge 4$, so we do not live in the best of all possible worlds.